wkorando/spring-appsody-codewind-quicklab/README.md

 # Spring Appsody Codewind Quicklab

-Kabanero is a set of open source projects supported by IBM to help developers quickly build and deploy cloud native applications.
+Organizations are moving to the cloud and that is creating a lot of demand for developers to learn new technologies.
+Creating a "Cloud Native" application requires developers to learn about containers (e.g. Docker) and platforms like Kubernetes.
+These are very complex technologies, so what are developers to do while still needing to develop applications that deliver business value?

-In this quicklab we will take a look at a couple of the projects under Kabanero; Appsody and Codewind and how they can help developers be more productive.
+In this quicklab we will take a look at a Appsody and Codewind and how they can help developers be more productive.
+Appsody is a command line to for creating, building, and deploying cloud native applications.
+Eclipse Codewind is a IDE plugin that integrates with your existing workflow allowing you to develop cloud native applications just like how you were building applications before.

+Appsody and Codewind allow developers to start building cloud native applications like an expert without having to be an expert in all the cloud native technologies.

 ## Prerequistes